dart-lab/manual/docs/induction.md

 it to your supervisor or study coordinator so it can be added to the study file.

-## Hybrid working

-The University supports hybrid working and in the wake of Covid-19 they have created a hybrid working framework which is available here: [https://www.ed.ac.uk/hybrid-working](https://www.ed.ac.uk/hybrid-working "https://www.ed.ac.uk/hybrid-working")

-Hybrid working is a mix of on campus and off campus working and is not constrained by one specific location, for example an office or home workplace.

-If you want a hybrid working model you should discuss this with your live manager.

 ## How to request annual leave

 \[needs updating with info about People & Money\]